Semantic Text Analysis for Detection of Compromised Accounts on Social Networks: Introduction

 \section{Introduction}

+The advent of social media has borne great opportunities and benefits, but also dangers and risk.
+One problem that has become more prominent is the spread of misinformation on social networks.
+In order to spread misinformation successfully, perpetrators mainly rely on social/spam bots \cite{cresci2019better,DBLP:conf/ccs/GrierTPZ10,DBLP:journals/eswa/Martinez-RomoA13} or compromised accounts \cite{DBLP:conf/ccs/ThomasLGP14,DBLP:conf/sac/ZangerleS14}.
 Account compromising has become a major issue for public entities and regular users alike.
-In 2013, over a quarter million accounts on Twitter were compromised \cite{cnn-twitter}.
-Shockingly, the Times magazine reported that Russian hackers were able to compromise a large number of Twitter accounts for the purpose of spreading misinformation in the 2016 U.S. Presidential Election \cite{times-russia}.
-Despite massive efforts to contain account hacking, it is still an issue today \cite{fox-mcdonalds,cbs-abcnews,techcrunch-twitter}.
-These incidents are prime examples of the severity of damage that an attacker can cause when their messages are backed by the trust that users put into the entity, whose account was compromised.
-For regular users a compromised account can be an embarrassing experience, since often questionable posts are published with their identity in social media.
-As a result, 21\% of users that fall victim to an account hack abandon the social media platform \cite{DBLP:conf/ccs/ThomasLGP14}.
+In 2013, over a quarter million accounts on Twitter were compromised \cite{cnn-twitter} and despite massive efforts to contain account hacking, it is still an issue today \cite{olmstead2017americans}.
+For affected users a compromised account can be an embarrassing experience.
+As a result, 21\% of users that fall victim to an account hack abandon the social media platform~\cite{DBLP:conf/ccs/ThomasLGP14}.

 Compromised accounts are legitimate accounts that a malicious entity takes control over, with the intention of gaining financial profit \cite{DBLP:conf/ccs/ThomasLGP14} or spreading misinformation \cite{DBLP:conf/ndss/EgeleSKV13}.
 These accounts are especially interesting for attackers, as they can exploit the trust network that the user has established \cite{DBLP:journals/tifs/RuanWWJ16}.
+Since an account takeover can take up to five days, with 60\% of the takeovers lasting an entire day \cite{DBLP:conf/ccs/ThomasLGP14}, attackers are given ample time to reach their goal.
 Finding these hijacked accounts is challenging, since they exhibit traits similar to regular accounts \cite{DBLP:journals/tifs/RuanWWJ16}.
-Researchers found that the detection of an account takeover can take up to five days, with 60\% of the takeovers lasting an entire day \cite{DBLP:conf/ccs/ThomasLGP14}.
-Furthermore, black list matching cannot be used in the compromised account detection task.
-Only after analyzing the changes in the account's behavior, patterns can be identified that expose the account as being compromised.
-This task therefore requires methodology that is specific to accounts that have been compromised.
+Only after analyzing the changes in the account's behavior, patterns can be identified that expose the account as being compromised and therefore specific methodology is required.